 For health care professionals:

 We provide on-site sessions to support carers’ groups focused on sharing experiences, finding solutions and promoting wellbeing.

 We provide briefings for employers on responding to the needs of employees who provide informal care for older people.

 We deliver webinars or face-to-face bespoke employee sessions for staff who care for older people

 A bit more about our backgrounds:

 Sharon’s career has spanned senior roles in further and higher education, with the Department for Education and now as co-Director of a heritage consultancy company.
-She has one older person in her life – her mother aged 93.
-Having supported her, her father and her aunt in their own homes for many years, she now lives happily in an extra-care sheltered housing complex.
+She has one older person in her life – her mother aged 94.
+Having supported her, her father and her aunt in their own homes for many years, Sharon's mother now lives happily in an extra-care sheltered housing complex.
 Sharon also has 4 grandchildren and 2 step grandchildren and often feels in a ‘carer-sandwich’ balancing the demands of the younger and older generations together with her consultancy work.
 Many of her friends are in the same boat and Sharon is very aware of the crucial role played by friends and peer support networks and the help that enlightened employers can provide in supporting staff with elder-care responsibilities.
 Sharon lives in rural Suffolk with her partner.

 Beverly is nationally recognised as an inspirational and motivating speaker on the subjects of change management, effective leadership, work life balance and women in leadership.
 She was a graduate trainee with the John Lewis Partnership before work in Secondary education led to her role as Principal at a Cambridge City Community College.
 Since 2000 she has been involved in training and developing adults working in the public sector.
 She spent 8 years as an adviser for the Government implementing change programmes for the school workforce and the wider public sector including arts and science.